Indo-Greek art: First Indo-Greek coinage

-artefacts in Bactria
+Artifacts in Bactria

 The plate found in Ai-Khanoum, thought to represent the myth of Shakuntala (with reconstitution).

-Ancient Indian artefacts were also found in the treasure room of the city, probably brought back by Eucratides from his Indian campaigns, which show a level of artistic interaction between Indian and the Greeks at that time.
+Ancient Indian artifacts were also found in the treasure room of the city, probably brought back by Eucratides from his Indian campaigns, which show a level of artistic interaction between Indian and the Greeks at that time.
 A narrative plate made of shell inlaid with various materials and colors, thought to represent the Indian myth of Shakuntala was recovered.
 Also, numerous Indian punch-marked coins were found, about 677 of them in the Palace area of Ai-Khanoum alone, suggesting intense exchanges between Bactria and India.

 Greek cities in the subcontinent

 The first Indo-Greek ruler Demetrius I is said to have built the city of Sirkap, in modern-day Pakistan.
 The site of Sirkap was built according to a "Hippodamian" grid-plan characteristic of Greek cities.
 It is organized around one main avenue and fifteen perpendicular streets, covering a surface of around 1200 × 400 m, with a surrounding wall 5–7 m wide and 4.8 km long.
 The ruins are Greek in character, similar to those of Olynthus in Macedonia.
 Numerous Hellenistic artifacts have been found, in particular coins of Greco-Bactrian kings and stone palettes representing Greek mythological scenes.
 Some of them are purely Hellenistic, others indicate an evolution of the Greco-Bactrian styles found at Ai-Khanoum towards more indianized styles.
 For example, accessories such as Indian ankle bracelets can be found on some representations of Greek mythological figures such as Artemis.